-- Parents/Carers should ensure that mobile phones are not used during visits to the school, this includes induction visits in the Early Years and tours around the school. - Appropriate signage and information are provided to inform parents/carers of expectations of use. - Visitors, including volunteers and contractors, who are on site for regular or extended periods of time are expected to use their mobile phones and personal devices in accordance with our AUA and other associated policies, including but not limited to Anti-bullying, Behaviour, and Safeguarding. - Members of staff are expected to challenge parents/carers if they have concerns and inform the DSL (or deputy) or Headteacher of any breaches of our policy.
+- Parents/Carers should ensure that mobile phones are not used on Academy grounds. - Appropriate signage and information are provided to inform parents/carers of expectations of use. - Visitors, including volunteers and contractors, who are on site for regular or extended periods of time are expected to use their mobile phones and personal devices in accordance with our AUA and other associated policies, including but not limited to Anti-bullying, Behaviour, and Safeguarding. - Members of staff are expected to challenge parents/carers if they have concerns and inform the DSL (or deputy) or Headteacher of any breaches of our policy.